Birch Natural mattress review in brief

 Should you buy the Birch Natural mattress?

-Although our reviewer doesn’t think it’s a major red flag, the underperformance for motion isolation could be an issue for co-sleepers if one or both partners wake easily and/or move often throughout the night.
+Although it shouldn't be an issue for most people, this mattress doesn't offer the most effective motion isolation we've seen, so might not be the best choice for co-sleepers if one or both partners wake easily and/or move often throughout the night.
 Some side sleepers (notably those under 130 pounds) may also find that the mattress may exacerbate—rather than alleviate—pressure along the shoulders and hips.
-Customer reviews also sway, noting that it’s too firm or even too soft—but again this is largely subjective, and our reviewer thinks a 6.5 out of 10 firmness rating fits best.

 Birch Natural mattress review: Alternatives to consider